 Visitors expect to see reviews posted by previous customers when they visit your website for the first time.
 They need proof.
 They want to listen to it from someone else instead of you.

 A testimonial page will help you meet visitor expectations.
 It will answer a lot of questions that they might have and is sure to build trust.

-With Trustmary, you can add testimonial carousels to any part of your website with a single-line of code.
+With Trustmary, you can choose the right testimonials and add them to any part of your website with a single line of code.

 Sending product-related testimonials to leads and existing customers via email is yet another great way to generate revenue.

 For example, you can promote cross-sells and upsells via email to existing customers with appropriate reviews.
 This will persuade customers to opt for the upgrade.

 This is a perfect way to convert customers into repeat customers and boost engagement.

 See how Shape FX sends testimonials via email to boost sales.

 That’s a great example from consumer marketing, but the tactic works for other kinds of businesses, too.